 Misdemeanors in Wisconsin are punishable by terms of less than one year in county or local jail.
 Misdemeanors are classified as Class A, B, or C. (Wis.
 Stat. § 939.51 (2019).)

 More serious crimes (felonies) are punishable by terms in state prison.
 For more information on felonies in Wisconsin, see Wisconsin Felony Crimes by Class and Sentences.

 Class A misdemeanors, the most serious misdemeanor crimes in Wisconsin, are punishable by up to 9 months in jail, a fine of up to $10,000, or both jail and a fine.
+Theft of property worth less than $2,500 is a Class A misdemeanor.
 (Wis.
-Stat. § 939.51.)
+Stat. § 939.51 (2019).)

 Statutes of limitations are time limits, after which the state can no longer begin criminal prosecution.
 The statute of limitations begins to “run” when the crime is committed.
-Misdemeanors usually have statutes of limitations of a few years.
+In Wisconsin, misdemeanors generally have three-year limitation periods.
+(Wis.
+Stat. § 939.74 (2019).)

 Any criminal conviction, even for a misdemeanor, can have a negative impact on your life.
 If you are charged with a crime, you should contact a Wisconsin criminal defense attorney immediately.
 An experienced attorney can tell you what to expect in court and help you successfully navigate the criminal justice system.